cudanlab/cudanlab.github.io/content/team/tillmann.md

 **About**

-Tillmann combines linked data, knowledge graphs and machine learning with exhibition making to find new curatorial strategies and semantic discoveries in collections of cultural artefacts.
+Tillmann combines vector embeddings, machine learning and network science to develop tools for algorithmic curation and exploration of curatorial possibility spaces of digital collections.

 **Bio**